KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-swarm-number-of-checkins">
-      <h3>Number of <a href='https://swarmapp.com' target='_blank'>Swarm</a> checkins over time</h3>
+      <h3>Number of Swarm checkins over time</h3>
       <p class="graph-description">
-        Number of Swarm checkins on each quarter over the last 10 years.
+        Number of <a href='https://swarmapp.com' target='_blank'>Foursquare Swarm</a> checkins on each quarter over the last 10 years.
 I didn't use Foursquare Swarm as seriously before 2015.
 Once I moved to San Francisco in Q3 2015 I started my habit of checking into every point of interest (POI) I visit.
       </p>

       <ul>